PREMIER/CONSOLIDATED FURNACES PRESENT A SUBSTANTIAL RISK OF FIRE:

 If you question your furnace or the safety of your family please sign up for a safety inspection or if your equipment is more than 10 years old recalled or not it may be time to replace that energy waster with an updated furnace.
 Contact Cold Craft for more details on how we can help.

-Cold Craft, Inc. Diamond Certified so you are treated right, NATE certified so it is done right!
+Cold Craft, Inc. is NATE certified so it is done right!

 If you need help with temperature, contact Cold Craft, Inc.